sitedata/checklyhq.com/site/content/blog/how-we-got-100-lighthouse-score-vuejs-app.md

 1. You want to use components, "Single File" or not. (at Checkly we use separate `.pug` and `.scss` files)
 2. You want to use Webpack.
 Read the mentioned article on how to set this up.
 If you use Vue-CLI for starting a Vue app, you are already good.
 3. You want to split by route.
-There are other options, but this is by far the most straightforward and nicely mimics traditional (non SPA) sites by requesting resources on page navigation.
+There are other options, but this is by far the most straightforward one and nicely mimics traditional (non SPA) sites by requesting resources on page navigation.

 I was happily surprised that literally the only changes need in our app were a list of import statements in our `router.js`